 Matter & Substance

-With corporate buyers hoarding record amounts of cash and interest rates at historic lows, the current market conditions are perfect for turning your business into your retirement plan.
-If you feel ready to sell, you want to make sure your efforts translate to the most dollars—whether that means creating wealth or just making ends meet.
-Today, we are going to explore how to maximize the proceeds in the sale of your business.
+With corporate buyers hoarding record amounts of cash and interest rates near historic lows, the current market conditions are ideal for turning your business into your retirement plan.
+If you feel ready to sell your business, make sure your efforts translate to the most dollars — whether that means creating wealth or making ends meet.
+Consider these tips to maximize the proceeds in the sale of your business.

 Start planning and preparing early

-The average business sale takes six to nine months, but experts recommend starting even earlier than that—three to five years ahead of your target sale date—to fully maximize proceeds.
+The average business sale cycle is six to nine months, but experts recommend preparing to sell your business much earlier than that (three to five years ahead of your target sale date) to fully maximize proceeds.

-Keep in mind that the business principles which make a company attractive to a potential buyer will also set your business up for ongoing success.
-Since you never know when a buyer will make you an offer you cannot resist, adopt a mindset to be prepared, always and any time.
+The business principles that make a company attractive to a potential buyer will also set up your business for ongoing success.
+Since you never know when a buyer will make you an offer you can’t resist, adopt a mindset to always be prepared.

 Pay special attention to: